 There has always been an ongoing discussion about the merits and strengths of security designs that are kept secret versus designs that are open to scrutiny and evaluation by the community at large.
 A good example is an encryption system.
 Some feel that keeping the encryption algorithm secret makes it more difficult to break.
 The opposing philosophy believes that exposing the algorithm to review and study by experts at large while keeping the encryption key secret leads to a stronger algorithm because the experts have a higher probability of discovering weaknesses in it.
-In general, the latter approach has proven more effective, except in the case of organizations such as the National and mathematicians.
+In general, the latter approach has proven more effective, except in the case of organizations such as the National Security Agency (NSA), which employs some of the world's best cryptographers and mathematicians.

-COURSECODE: 18CSP104 UNIT: II - Cloud Security BATCH-2018-2020 ated and tested by a myriad of experts provides a more secure authentication method than one that has not been widely assessed.
+For most purposes, an open-access cloud system design that has been evaluated and tested by a myriad of experts provides a more secure authentication method than one that has not been widely assessed.
 Security of such mechanisms depends on protecting passwords or keys.